Jonathan Strange & Mr Norrell: Reception

 To promote Jonathan Strange & Mr Norrell, Bloomsbury—who also published the Harry Potter series—launched what The Observer called "one of the biggest marketing campaigns in publishing history".
 Their campaign included plans for newspaper serialisations, book deliveries by horse and carriage, and the placement of "themed teasers", such as period stationery and mock newspapers, in United States coffeeshops.
 7,500 advance readers' copies were sent out, a limited number wrapped in paper and sealed with wax.
 These sold for more than US$100 each on eBay in England in the weeks leading up to publication.
 By 2005, collectors were paying hundreds of pounds for signed copies of a limited edition of the novel.

-The book debuted at No. 9 on the New York Times best-seller list, rising to No. 3 two weeks later.
+The book made its debut at No. 9 on the New York Times Best Seller list, rising to No. 3 two weeks later.
 It remained on the list for eleven weeks.
 Four weeks after the book's initial publication, it was in Amazon's top ten.
 Clarke went on a 20-city tour to promote the novel, after its near-simultaneous publication in 20 countries.
 Endorsements from independent booksellers helped the book sell out its first printing; by the end of September 2004, it had gone through eight printings.